-All clothes should be washed after every use, including bras, knickers and jeans.
+Wash clothing after every use, including bras, knickers, and jeans.
 Change your clothes daily as often as you can to prevent sweat and bacteria build-up.

 - Take a change of clothing.

-If you are away from home for long periods of time and are suffering from hot flushes or vaginal changes, it is advisable to take a change of clothing.A change of underwear for freshening up feels great, especially if it is inconvenient to change your whole outfit.Easy to wear vest tops and light layers which can be changed quickly without anyone noticing can make the world of a difference to your comfort levels and will help prevent embarrassing menopause body odor.
+If you are away from home for long periods and are suffering from hot flushes or vaginal changes, it is advisable to take a change of clothing.A change of underwear for freshening up feels great, especially if it is inconvenient to change your whole outfit.Comfortable to wear vest tops and light layers, which can be changed quickly without anyone noticing, can make a world of difference to your comfort levels and will help prevent embarrassing menopause body odor.

 - Wear layers where possible.

-This is a very easy way to combat sweating, lots of thin layers can be removed quickly to reduce body temperature quickly and combat profuse sweating.
+This is an effortless way to combat sweating.
+Lots of thin layers can be removed quickly to reduce body temperature quickly and combat profuse sweating.
 Ditch the turtleneck and thick jumper until you’re out of the hot sweat phase!

 - Wear cotton or linen clothes where possible.

-Cotton tends to be a cooler material than most, is comfortable, easy to wear and wash.
-Try to choose items that don’t require ironing if you are having frequent outfit changes, to avoid a buildup of laundry.
+Cotton tends to be a cooler material than most, is comfortable, easy to wear, and wash.
+Try to choose items that don’t require ironing if you have frequent outfit changes, to avoid a buildup of laundry.